 (3) pass examinations acceptable to the board that test written and spoken English, unless the applicant graduated from a nursing education program conducted in English and located in an English-speaking country.
 The results of the examinations must be submitted directly to the board from the testing service.

 (e) An applicant failing to pass the examination may apply for reexamination.

 (f) When the applicant has met all requirements stated in this subdivision, the board shall issue a license to the applicant.
 The board may issue a license with conditions and limitations if it considers it necessary to protect the public.

-(a) No advanced practice nurse shall practice as an advanced practice registered nurse unless the advanced practice nurse is licensed by the board under this section.
+(a) No advanced practice registered nurse shall practice as an advanced practice registered nurse unless the advanced practice registered nurse is licensed by the board under this section.

 (b) An applicant for a license to practice as an advanced practice registered nurse (APRN) shall apply to the board in a format prescribed by the board and pay a fee in an amount determined under section 148.243.

 (c) To be eligible for licensure an applicant:

 (1) must hold a current Minnesota professional nursing license or demonstrate eligibility for licensure as a registered nurse in this state;